What is Adapted Physical Education

 - Instruction in a Least Restricted Environment (LRE) refers to adapting or modifying the physical education curriculum and/or instruction to address the individualized abilities of each child.
 Adaptations are made to ensure that each student will experience success in a safe environment.
 Placement is outlined in the IEP and may include one or more of the following options:

 For all practical purposes, Adapted Physical Education IS developmentally appropriate physical education at its finest.
-It is adapting, modifying, and/or changing a physical activity so it is as appropriate for the person with a disability as it is for a person without a disability.
+It involves differentiating instruction so the physical activity is as appropriate for the person with a disability as it is for a person without a disability.
+The emphasis of adapted physical education is to facilitate participation of students with disabilities with typically developing peers in age-appropriate activities.